-Later Microsoft came up with an update for the same, which enables one to type it using the keyboard shortcut.
-This update too was released a long time back.
-But even now many people ask about the official method for typing the INR symbol in Windows.
-Let us see how to type the INR symbol using the Keyboard shortcut for Windows 7 and Windows 8.
+Later Microsoft came up with an update for the same, enabling one to type it using the keyboard shortcut.
+This update, too, was released a long time back.
+But even now, many people ask about the official method for typing the INR symbol in Windows.
+Let us see how to type the INR symbol using the Keyboard shortcut for Windows 11/10/8/7.

 Indian Rupee Currency Symbol download

 First of all, get this update from Microsoft.
 Download the update based on your version of Windows.
 This update requires validation and will validate before downloading.
 This update is applicable for Windows 10 and older versions.

 Using Indian Rupee Currency Symbol in Windows 11/10